On Set Diary: A Day in the Life of Director’s Assistant Emma Wilkinson

 By Danny Kelly

 27 July 2017

 There’s nothing quite like working on a production to remind yourself just how much can be achieved in a day.
 Ask anyone involved in the filmmaking process and they’ll tell you that the hours are long, much coffee is consumed and that things move pretty fast.
 In this second in a series of blog posts, MA Directing graduate Emma Wilkinson gives us the lowdown on her experience working as Director’s Assistant on MetFilm Production‘s comedy feature Swimming with Men.
 Her words come from the fourth week of shooting, written on a particularly sunny day in Essex.
-To find out a bit more about how Emma got involved in the film, you can read her first guest blog here.

 On being a Director’s Assistant

 While plenty of on-set roles are varied day-to-day, I’d say being a Director’s Assistant is particularly so.
 There are certainly core duties everyday (e.g. driving the Director to and from the set, keeping refreshments coming), but it’s a job which can change frequently depending on your Director’s needs.
 This could involve anything from administrative tasks for the production, taking their dog for a walk, or just being an extra pair of eyes and ears on set.
 Basically, the crux of the job is to step in and do whatever is required to help the Director make the most of their time on set.